 Gridworks is a development and investment platform founded and wholly-owned by British International Investment (BII), the UK’s development finance institution and impact investor.
 Created in 2019, BII established the platform with a mandate to provide patient capital to develop on-grid and off-grid electricity transmission and distribution infrastructure across Africa.

-The project will consist of the upgrade of substations, to solve the capacity constraints at 4 key nodes of the grid:
+The project, which is called Amari Power Transmission (“Amari”), will consist of the upgrade of substations, to solve the capacity constraints at 4 key nodes of the grid:

 - Tororo, in the East, close to the Kenyan border,